Have a Shinkansen Bento!

 At all hours the Shinkansen runs, there are people packed in every place that sells ekiben.

 My trip from Tokyo back to Osaka was especially perilous.
-What you see to the right is the crowd of customers at a Tokyo ekiben establishment.
-This place is probably the same size as your living room.
+What you see above is part of an ekiben establishment at Tokyo Station.
+This shop is probably the same size as your living room.

 Gotta catch 'em all!